 The second season of In the Dark, an investigative podcast from APM Reports, examined the case of Curtis Flowers, a black man who was convicted and sentenced to death for the July 1996 murders of four people at a furniture store in Winona, Mississippi.
 The case against Flowers was built on questionable and circumstantial evidence.
 Flowers was tried six times by the same prosecutor, District Attorney Doug Evans.
-Flowers remains on death row in Parchman prison.
 Below are the findings and source notes from our investigation, including links to key documents in the case and source material from other findings that weren't included in the podcast.

 APM Reports reviewed the trial transcripts for all six trials of Curtis Flowers, along with related briefs, hearings, exhibits, court orders, appeals, and other documents.